AC Latin Art

 Our proposal seeks to show sections of the new Argentine art, some of the many artistic expressions of young artists whose works seek techniques and materials are varied, a mapping of Buenos Aires, without thereby be subject.
 We understand the international art fairs as a large window display and a great opportunity for our most outstanding and creative artists.

-Dalia Berlin Menina Princess Turandot
+Dalia Berlin Menina Postura

 About the Artist